sSegev/SSUIViewMiniMe/README.md

 - The MiniMe UIView is responsive to touch.
 Dragging your finger on it will move the actual UIScrollView
 - The MiniMe UIView indicator will track the current movment in the UIScrollView
 - The MiniMe UIView will draw on it self any changes made in the UIScrollView

-- All those features are shown in the GIF below (might take a few seconds to load)
+All those features are shown in the GIF above (might take a few seconds to load)

 Requirements
 ------------